Enterprise AI Governance Structure: Roles and Responsibilities

 Vendor governance, meaning the ongoing management of the vendor relationship against the commitments made at contract, is a procurement accountability.
 This includes tracking vendor compliance with contractual data handling commitments, managing the notice and response process for model updates and deprecations, engaging vendors when contractual commitments are not met, and leading commercial negotiations at renewal or when material changes to the vendor relationship are required.

 Procurement's vendor governance role connects directly to operational governance.
 When operational governance detects a model behaviour change, the question of whether the change was disclosed in accordance with contractual obligations is a vendor governance question.
 When a deprecation notice arrives, the question of whether the notice period meets the contractual minimum is a procurement question.
-These two functions must communicate through a defined process, not through ad-hoc coordination.
+These two functions are most effective when they communicate through a defined process rather than ad-hoc coordination.

-Governance Maturity: Where Organisations Typically Start and Where They Need to Get To
+Governance Maturity: Where Organisations Typically Start and Where They Tend to Progress

 Most organisations do not build a mature AI governance structure at first deployment.
 They build what is practical for the scale of deployment they have, with the intention of developing it as deployment grows.
 This is reasonable.
 What is not reasonable is treating an immature governance structure as permanent.